 Final figures will always be reviewed to ensure that the charges are fair and reasonable having regard to all the circumstances.

-In high-value estates, we will give consideration to reducing the value element percentage charge in order to ensure that the overall level of charges fair and reasonable.
+In high-value estates, we will give consideration to reducing the value element percentage charge in order to ensure that the overall level of charges are fair and reasonable.

 In relation to estates where there is one beneficiary and no property, we expect that the costs could range between £800 and £1500 plus VAT in circumstances where there is no more than 2 to 3 bank or building society accounts, no other intangible assets and no dispute between beneficiaries on division of assets.
-If a dispute arise, this is likely to lead to an increase in costs.
+If a dispute arises, this is likely to lead to an increase in costs.
 Furthermore in these cases no inheritance tax would be payable and the executors would not need to submit a full account to HMRC and there are no claims made against the estate.

 In all cases, we would ask you to apply for a more accurate estimate which can be given once we have received all details of the estate and the above is only an estimate of the likely costs and we cannot guarantee that actual costs for your matter will be in this range.